Religion

 Introduction

 Religion has always played a vital role in the shaping of societies, cultures, and politics.
 At Lancaster University we examine this role from a global perspective.
-As such, you will be introduced, not only to the study of religions from around the world, but also to major global issues that are impacting societies.
-For example, you will examine war, decolonisation, development, gender, sexuality, state and government, violence, peace, protest, and race.
+As such we study religions from around the world alongside major global issues that are impacting societies, such as war, decolonisation, development, gender, sexuality, state and government, violence, peace, protest and race.

-You will learn to navigate the religious dimensions of these and other issues in a global context, including the Middle East, South Asia, Africa, Europe, and the United Kingdom.
-In addition to studying global religions such as Islam, Christianity, Buddhism and Hinduism, you will also be introduced to a range of new religions, indigenous traditions, and contemporary spiritualities.
-Moreover, these will be examined using a number of methods drawn from anthropology, sociology, philosophy, politics, and history.
+We navigate the religious dimensions of these and other issues in a global context, including the Middle East, South Asia, Africa, Europe and the United Kingdom.
+Our work encompasses global religions such as Islam, Christianity, Buddhism and Hinduism, as well as new religions, indigenous traditions and contemporary spiritualities.
+We examine these using methods drawn from anthropology, sociology, philosophy, politics and history.

-Throughout your time at Lancaster University, you will be supported by a vibrant academic community that has, since the 1960s, developed an international reputation for the study of religion.
+Our vibrant academic community has, since the 1960s, developed an international reputation for the study of religion.
 As well as being one of the first departments in the UK dedicated to the multi-disciplinary study of religion, our lecturers and professors are enthusiastic and well-known for their expertise.

 Students walking along the woodland walk on campus